bitsofcotton/randtools/README.md

 # General Tips 6
 There exists taylor series tan((op_{first digit}-.5)&pi;/6) == (det diag B x) \* (x_1 ...)^some m / (det diag B' x) / (x_1 ...)^some m on some cut off.
-(rank sin, cos(op) == 2 because we make const. delta, tan theta itself cannot be used because they doesn't converges).
+(<strike>rank sin, cos(op) == 2 because we make const. delta,</strike>pass all of the first large dimension multipliers into sin, cos taylors, then, do below, we can get the result. tan theta itself cannot be used because they doesn't converges).
 With below, we get op\_{near bit} == \<y\*\*,\[1,x\]\>/\<y'\*\*,\[1,x\]\>.

 # General Tips 7